raspberrypi/style-guide/style-guide.md

 > - Insert a microSD card into your Raspberry Pi.
 > - Mount the HAT on the Raspberry Pi.

 Sometimes, for reasons of flow and readability, an article might be better used where we wouldn't usually use one according to the strict terms of this document.
-Exercise stylistic judgment.
+Exercise stylistic judgement.

 ### Plurals